The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Losing track of your checking account balance is easy enough to do, yet it may lead to costly overdrafts when you swipe your debit card at the store, restaurant or gas pump.
-Overdraft protection can serve as a solution, as it automatically transfers money from a linked account when your checking account is overdrawn.
+Overdraft protection can serve as a solution, as it automatically transfers money from a linked account when your checking account would otherwise be overdrawn.

 This bank-provided service helps you avoid the hassle and embarrassment of declined transactions, overdraft fees and returned check fees.

 Overdraft protection works by linking another deposit account, a line of credit or a credit card to your checking account.
 Then, whenever you withdraw more money than you have in your checking account, funds are automatically transferred from the linked account to your checking account so the transaction will clear.

 A per-transfer fee may apply, but it may be substantially less than what you would otherwise be charged for overdrawing your account.

 Many consumers opt for overdraft protection since overdraft fees tend to be steep.
 The average overdraft fee is a hefty $33.58, according to Bankrate’s 2022 checking account fee survey.

 There are several ways to arrange overdraft protection.
 One or more options may be available to you depending on where you bank.

 These options include:

 - Linked deposit account: Another checking account or a savings account is linked to the protected account.
 You may pay a transfer fee when the protection is triggered, but any such cost is still likely cheaper than paying an overdraft fee.
 You’ll need sufficient funds in your linked deposit account to cover the overdrawn amount to use this service.